Statue of Liberty Diversity/Multicultural Resources See also:

 Blindness - A brief overview of what it's like to have serious vision problems (KidsHealth, Nemours Foundation).
 To learn more about Braille, see The Braille Bug; for grades 3 through 6 (American Foundation for the Blind).

-Books about People with Disabilities: Schneider Family Book Award - This award is given 'to honor an author or illustrator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.'
-The web page lists & describes all the winning books from 2004 - present.
-Also links to a 2009 list of children's books about the disability experience (American Library Association).
+Books about People with Disabilities: Schneider Family Book Award UPDATED LINK!
+[Scroll to 'Winner List' under Award Information] - This award is given 'to honor an author or illustrator for a book that embodies an artistic expression of the disability experience for child and adolescent audiences.'
+The web page lists & describes all the winning books from 2004 - present (American Library Association).
 See also Books, Reading & Libraries: Special Needs and Disabilities in Children's Books (South Plainfield Public Library).

 Deafness Information VIDEO - Resources tailored to parents and teachers of children who are deaf or hard of hearing (Laurent Clerc National Deaf Education Center).
 For a brief overview, see Hearing Loss for Kids or Hearing Impairment for Teens (KidsHealth, Nemours Foundation).
 See also USEFUL WEBSITES - HEALTH: Hearing & Noise links.